tomiok/webh/README.md

-# webh
+# webh -> web helper for Golang

-Web helpers using Golang
+## Include web code snippets for speed up the development.